jalan/probe_selection/README.md

 ## Instructions

 Simply copy `example.m` and modify it for your needs.
+It works in both MATLAB and Octave.

 ## Results